xapi-project/xapi-project.github.io/xapi/design/schedule-snapshot.md

 * `name-description` type `String` : Name description for VMSS.
 * `enabled` type `Bool` : Enable/Disable VMSS to take snapshot.
 * `type` type `Enum` [`snapshot`; `checkpoint`; `snapshot_with_quiesce`] : Type of snapshot VMSS takes.
-* `retention-value` type `Int64` : Number of snapshots limit for a VM, max limit is 10 and default is 7.
+* `retained-snapshots` type `Int64` : Number of snapshots limit for a VM, max limit is 10 and default is 7.
 * `frequency` type `Enum` [`hourly`; `daily`; `weekly`] : Frequency of taking snapshot of VMs.
 * `schedule` type `Map(String,String)` with (key, value) pair:
 	* hour : 0 to 23